3D Laser Scanning and As-Built 3D Documentation Scanner

-Fast, Accurate As-built Capture and Modeling - The accurate, complete data creates a strong foundation for conversions, extensions, space optimization, structural analysis, and maintenance.
-Our 3D scanning solutions quickly capture as-built data that reflects every detail of a real-world structure so you can accurately manage the facility and plan for future upgrades and expansions.
+Our 3D laser scanning solutions quickly capture as-built data that reflects every detail of a real-world structure.
+So you can accurately manage the facility and plan for future upgrades and expansions.

 2. Historic Preservation

-Many individuals will never get to see important historic places because they are so widely distributed over the world.
+Many individuals will never see important historic places because they are widely distributed worldwide.
 Unless conservationists preserve and protect the structures from deterioration through time, future generations may not have the chance.

 3. Construction Quality Control